 What a year!
 As 2018 comes to a close, we are presented with the opportunity to reflect on the events of the past year.
-From new privacy regulations and data breaches to revelations of increasingly mismanaged data, the data space has faced a tumultuous year in.
+From new information governance regulations and data breaches to revelations of increasingly mismanaged data, the data space has faced a tumultuous year in.
 In spite of political and economic uncertainties, the appeal of new and emerging markets is driving organizations to broaden their footprints and expand globally in the new year.

 For many companies, global expansion means revenue growth and diversified markets.
 However, hidden under the surface of the globalization era lies an oft-forgotten yet pivotal function that directly affects every organization's bottom line: data management.

-In the face of regulatory compliance requirements, established enterprises with decades of history have spent millions of dollars overhauling their legacy systems to accommodate the need for greater and more granular data control.
+In the face of regulatory compliance requirements, established enterprises with decades of history have spent millions of dollars overhauling their legacy systems to accommodate the need for greater and more granular privacy and data control.
 These corporations have data strewn across the enterprise – located on multiple servers, file shares, hard drives, sometimes even in physical boxes – and are facing an increasingly number of data breaches and controversy over information asset handling.
 They don’t know what they have, they don’t know whose it is, and they don’t know how to find it or sort through it.

 The Time is Now